molpopgen/fwdpy/README.rst

    $ ./configure --enable-cython

-Now, Cython will be a compilation depdendency, meaning that any changes to .pyx/.pyd/.cc files in this package will trigger Cython to regenerate the .cpp files that make up the "CPython" part of the interface.
+Now, Cython will be a compilation depdendency, and any changes to .pyx/.pyd/.cc files in this package will trigger Cython to regenerate the .cpp files that make up the "CPython" part of the interface.

 Rough guide to installation on UCI HPC